 Today transformed into the Chicago Metropolitan Symphony Orchestra, it has grown tremendously, performing outstanding repertoire, including Bartok's Concerto for Orchestra; Berlioz' Symphonie Fantastique; Strauss' Death and Transfiguration; Shostakovich's Symphony No. 5; and Mahler's Symphony No. 1.
 The CMSO has performed with soloists from the Lyric Opera of Chicago Orchestra and Chorus and the Chicago Symphony Orchestra.
 Additionally, the audience has dramatically increased and enjoys accessibly priced concerts at the modern and elegant Gottlieb Concert Hall in the Joy Faith Knapp Music Center, located in the West Loop/Greektown neighborhood of Chicago.
 In 2001, Mayor Richard M. Daley proclaimed an entire day to honor this orchestra.

-Under the direction of our award-winning Music Director and Conductor, Russell Vinick, the Chicago Metropolitan Symphony Orchestra celebrates 97 years of outstanding programs for the Chicago community!
+Under the direction of our award-winning Music Director and Conductor, Russell Vinick, the Chicago Metropolitan Symphony Orchestra celebrates nearly 100 years of outstanding programs for the Chicago community!

 Like us on Facebook

 Subscribe to the CMSO newsletter.
-We will not share you email address with anyone, and you can unsubscribe at any time.
+We will not share your email address with anyone, and you can unsubscribe at any time.

 P.O.
 Box 8638

 TWITTER, TWEET, RETWEET and the Twitter logo